 (4) No person may modify any source required to have an ACDP such that the source becomes subject to the Oregon Title V Operating Permit program without complying with the requirements of OAR 340-210-0205 through 340-210-0250.

-(5) No person may increase emissions above the PSEL by more than the de minimis levels specified in OAR 340-200-0020 without first applying for and obtaining a modified ACDP.
+(5) No person may increase emissions above the PSEL by more than the de minimis emission levels specified in OAR 340-200-0020 without first applying for and obtaining a modified ACDP.

-(6) Subject to the requirements in this Division, the Lane Regional Air Protection Agency is designated by the Commission as the permitting agency to implement the Air Contaminant Discharge Permit program within its area of jurisdiction.
-The Regional Agency's program is subject to DEQ oversight.
-The requirements and procedures contained in this Division pertaining to the Air Contaminant Discharge Permit program shall be used by the Regional Agency to implement its permitting program until the Regional Agency adopts superseding rules which are at least as restrictive as state rules.
+(6) Subject to the requirements in this division, LRAPA is designated by EQC as the permitting agency to implement the Air Contaminant Discharge Permit program within its area of jurisdiction.
+LRAPA's program is subject to DEQ oversight.
+The requirements and procedures contained in this division pertaining to the Air Contaminant Discharge Permit program must be used by LRAPA to implement its permitting program until the LRAPA adopts superseding rules which are at least as strict as state rules.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-211-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.